inspec/inspec-aws/docs/resources/aws_rds_db_proxy_target_group.md

 # aws_rds_db_proxy_target_group

-Use the `aws_rds_db_proxy_target_group` InSpec audit resource to test properties of the singular resource of AWS RDS DBProxyTargetGroup.
+Use the `aws_rds_db_proxy_target_group` InSpec audit resource to test properties of a single AWS Relational Database Service (RDS) database proxy target group.

-The AWS::RDS::DBProxyTargetGroup resource represents a set of RDS DB instances, Aurora DB clusters, or both that a proxy can connect to.
+The `AWS::RDS::DBProxyTargetGroup` resource represents a set of RDS DB instances, Aurora DB clusters, or both that a proxy can connect to.

 ## Syntax